Music

 Sharing the universal language of music

-University of Melbourne composer Melody Eötvös wrote her first composition at age eight.
-Now, her latest piece ‘Hun Tur’ is set to captivate audiences in Asia.
+Composer Melody Eötvös wrote her first composition at age eight.
+Now, her latest piece ‘Hun Tur’ is set to captivate audiences as part of the University of Melbourne Symphony Orchestra tour to Asia

 Building intercultural engagement through music

-A new University of Melbourne framework aims to generate opportunities for cultural exchange and the expression of new cultural identities through shared music.
+A new framework aims to celebrate and generate opportunities for cultural exchange and the expression of new cultural identities through shared music

 5 ways singing helps humanity

-University of Melbourne researchers have found singing is a powerful way to achieve deep personal and social meaning, and support mental and physical wellbeing
+Singing is a powerful way of achieving deep personal and social meaning, as well as supporting our mental and physical wellbeing

 The music app supporting dementia care at home

-A new app aims to train family carers of people with dementia to use music to support care and manage symptoms at home, says University of Melbourne expert.
+A new app aims to train family carers of people with dementia to use music to support care and reduce symptoms at home

 Sustaining song and spirit